 - Pirate night gear (DCL will provide you with a Mickey bandana to wear, but some people really go all out!)
 You can also get glow-sticks or necklaces for the party.

-- A multi-port USB charger (there aren’t a lot of outlets in the cabins) like this one
+- A multi-port USB charger (there aren’t a lot of outlets in the cabins) like this one is great!

 A bathroom organizer that you can hang on a towel rack or shower rod (not over the door) like this one